raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 Ask your team mentor to submit your ZIP file to the Astro Pi team on behalf of your team.

-More information on submitting your program is available in the [Mission Space Lab mentor guide.](https://astro-pi.org/mission-space-lab/mentor-guide-4)
+More information on submitting your program is available in the [Mission Space Lab Mentor Guide.](https://astro-pi.org/mission-space-lab/mentor-guide-4)